 Tom’s music is becoming renowned both in Ireland and abroad.
-The last years saw him tour Poland, France, and India – playing with a plethora of acts, in tandem with his own captivating one-man shows.
-He’s just recently finished a tour of Germany, Switzerland and Austria with Louisiana slide player Dege Legg who’s music featured in Tarranino’s latest film ‘Django Unchained’.
-Well worth checking out.
+The last years saw him tour extensively across Europe and as far away as India with a plethora of acts in tandem with his own captivating one-man shows.
+This includes playing Dobro and Lapsteel on European tours for Louisiana slide player Dege Legg who’s music featured in Tarranino’s film ‘Django Unchained’.

 ‘Sounds great; very interesting chord lines and use of space’.
 Guitarist, Dennis Cahil